Torres del Paine 5-day Hike: Bailey’s Story

 Anyhow, we made it through the day and the views and scenery along the way were just breathtaking which helped make the time pass.
 We arrived at our next camp (Italiano) and were very sore.
 Poor Daniel was carrying much more weight than me so I couldn’t imagine how sore he was.

-The next couple days I got into the groove of things.
+The next couple of days I got into the groove of things.
 I accepted the fact that I would be climbing mountains for 8-10 hours each day and would be ready for bed by 6 pm each night.
 I also started really enjoying it, it was fun to drink from the streams and see the beautiful scenery.
 There was also something very satisfying knowing each night how far I had come.

 Besides being silly and thinking an 80km hike wouldn’t be anything more than a ‘walk in the park’ – we were actually pretty prepared.